-FIRST 5 TERMS All courses compulsory (alongside associated p aspects of the structure and function of the hu .): Focus on introduction to the fundamental disease nd the basic mechanisms underlying disease.
-Organization of the Body Physiology and Pharmacology Biochemistry and Medical Genetics Medical Sociology Patient and Doctor Course Part I Examination; satisfactory practical record Applied Physiology and Pharmacology The Nervous System Principles of Pathology Psychology for Medicine Patient and Doctor Course Clinical curricu ATE ADMISSION PROCESS APPLIES.
-Core ulum focus on preparation for Foundation ng, complemented by wide range of modules that YEAR 5: A REAL PROPERTY AND A REAL focus on honing clinical skills Tocus on noning clinical skins focus on specialist clinical areas ACC LARGE focus on specialist clinical areas Continuous, staged assessment
+FIRST 5 TERMS ctical work): Focus on introduction to the fundamental disea In body, and the basic mechanisms underlying disease.
+Organization of the Body Physiology and Pharmacology Biochemistry and Medical Genetics Medical Sociology Patient and Doctor Course Applied Physiology and Pharmacology The Nervous System Principles of Pathology Psychology for Medicine Patient and Doctor Course Clinical YEAR 4: SEPARATE ADMISSION PROCESS APPLIES.
+Core curriculum focus on preparation for Foundation Training, complemented by wide range of modules t YEAR 5: focus on honing clinical skills focus on honing clinical skills focus on specialist clinical areas Continuous, staged assessment